-A while back we ran a Health Matters column on Wearing Sunscreen Under a Jersey.
+A while back we ran a question about Wearing Sunscreen Under a Jersey.
 Click the link to read that column.
 It provides advice on combining sunscreen with whatever protection your jersey might already afford.
-Hint: It may not be much.
+Hint: It may not be much unless you’re wearing a specific UV blocking jersey.

 It’s already been sizzling for the past few weeks in the Southeast, and summer temps will eventually rise across the country.
 As a service to readers as we enter “sun season” again, we’re running the following column taking a look at the basics of sunscreen: what’s in it, how it works, what do the letters and numbers mean, etc.